ivywireline/PhantomThiefGame/README.md

 Legal Notice

 This game uses source code from a number of open source projects.
 For a list, and a location where the source code can be downloaded from, please view the LICENSE.txt file in the renpy directory, or visit http://www.renpy.org/wiki/renpy/License .

+This game is not the full version.
+The code of the completed game is not available as open source.